 - The size of the camera doesn't matter for you (DSLRs are usually bigger and heavier than mirrorless and astro-dedicated cameras).

-Canons are widely supported by different astrophotography software, so you should not have any problems with drivers, post-processing apps, camera controllers, etc.
+Different types of astrophotography software widely support canons, so you should not have any problems with drivers, post-processing apps, camera controllers, etc.

-With Canons, you can use fantastic clip-in filters (H-alpha eg.).
-You buy one filter (of one size), and you can use it with a variety of lenses.
-You don't need a different size of a filter for different lenses.
+With Canons, you can use fantastic clip-in filters (H-alpha, e.g.).
+You buy one filter (of one size), and you can use it with various lenses.
+You don't need a different dimension of a filter for additional lenses.

 Also, you can modify your Canon by removing the internal IR-cut filter.
 This way, your camera will become a full-spectrum camera, more sensitive to H-alpha signal than stock cameras from a shop.